| | | | |

 • Mix the flour, icing sugar, and salt in a big mixing bowl.

 • Cut the really cold butter into cubes and add it to the bowl.
-Using a pastry cutter or a fork, cut the butter into the flour and mix until you have pea sized bits of flour.
+Using a pastry cutter or a fork, cut the butter into the flour and mix until you have pea-sized bits of flour.

 • Wrap the dough in plastic wrap and form a disc.
-Place it in the fridge to rest for about half an hour or so.
+Place it in the fridge to rest for about an hour or so.

 • Place the pie dish in the freezer for about 30 minutes.
+This will allow the butter to harden.
+The harder the butter, the crisper the crust.

 • Preheat the oven to 350 degrees F.